redsteadz/A---Levels/attatchments/Reversible Reactions 2022-10-03 12.27.00.excalidraw.md

 As the reactant side has less moles, It is preferred and the product side has less % formed  ^3wUkpdcf

+Concentration of reactancts increase, concentration of product decrease ^rPOrGGa7

 # Embedded files
 af741ce4ee546869133e47c4f1a0631bae2cdb97: [[attatchments/attatchments/Pasted Image 20221003122730_152.png]]